micobg/d-composer/README.md

 # d-composer
 _PHP Composer Docker image_

-It allows you t run PHP Composer command without install it just by running **d-compose** command.
+It allows you to run PHP Composer command without install it just by running **d-compose** command.
 Example:
 ```bash
 d-compose install
 ```